genomicsclass/leanpub/manuscript/modeling.md

 ![Variance versus mean plot.
 Summaries were obtained from the RNAseq data.](images/R/modeling-tmp-var_vs_mean-1.png)

-Note that the variability plotted here includes biological variability, which the motivation for the Poisson does not include.
+The variability plotted here includes biological variability, which the motivation for the Poisson does not include.
 In a later module we learn about the negative binomial distribution which combines the sampling variability of a Poisson and biological variability.
 The negative binomial has two parameters and permits more flexibility for count data.
 The Poisson is a special case of the negative binomial distribution.

 ## Maximum Likelihood Estimation